A Quantum Linear Systems Pathway for Solving Differential Equations: Discussion

 \section{Discussion}

-In this work, we have consolidated major advances in the literature and outlined a systematic pathway for solving differential equations within the quantum linear systems framework.
-By bridging algorithmic concepts with circuit-level implementation, we identify key bottlenecks that must be addressed for practical deployment.
+In this work, we consolidated key algorithmic and implementation developments and presented a systematic pathway for solving differential equations within the quantum linear systems framework.

 A key component of our approach is the use of QSVT in combination with block encoding of sparse matrices for matrix inversion.
-A notable advantage of this method is its reusability: once a phase sequence is optimized for a chosen $\kappa_2$, it remains valid for any matrix $A$ with $\kappa_1 = 1/\sigma_{\text{min}}$, provided $\kappa_2 > \kappa_1$.
-This property can significantly reduce preprocessing overhead in practical implementations.
+A notable advantage of this method is its reusability: During QSVT construction, a phase sequence is synthesized to approximate the inverse function over a prescribed spectral interval determined by a design lower bound $\hat{\sigma}_{\text{min}}$, where the approximation is valid for singular values in the range $[\hat{\sigma}_{\text{min}}, 1]$.
+Once generated, this phase sequence remains applicable to any block encoded matrix $\bar{A} = A/\alpha$ whose smallest singular value satisfies $\sigma_{\text{min}}(\bar{A}) \geq \hat{\sigma}_{\text{min}}$, eliminating the need to recompute phase parameters and thereby reducing preprocessing overhead.

-We demonstrate the utility of this framework by implementing matrix inversion on a complex linear system and extending it to differential equations relevant to CFD.
-In particular, we consider the linear heat equation and the Carleman-linearized Burgers’ equation.
-The latter illustrates how nonlinear dynamics can be embedded into a linear framework, with Carleman linearization itself representing an active area of research.
+We demonstrated the applicability of this framework through matrix inversion of a complex linear system and through differential equations relevant to computational fluid dynamics.
+Specifically, we studied the linear heat equation and the Carleman-linearized Burgers’ equation, illustrating how nonlinear dynamics can be embedded into a linear-algebraic formulation suitable for quantum linear solvers.

-Our scaling analysis of the heat equation underscores a critical challenge: the circuit depth overhead caused by polynomial approximations of the inverse function.
-This motivates further work on depth-reduction strategies, such as singular value amplification \cite{low2017hamiltonian,gilyen2019quantum}, or alternative approximation methods.
+We analyzed hardware resource requirements, including two-qubit gate depth and post-selection success probability, to estimate the measurement overhead needed to extract physical solutions.
+Our scaling analysis of the heat equation highlights regimes where classical computation remains feasible and identifies the circuit depths required to achieve potential quantum advantage.
+This analysis also reveals a major practical limitation: the circuit depth required for polynomial approximations of the inverse function exceeds the coherence-time limits and error thresholds of present-day quantum devices, thereby preventing direct execution on currently available hardware.
+These findings motivate further investigation into depth-reduction strategies, such as singular value amplification and improved polynomial approximation techniques.

-Another important open problem is the efficient estimation of $\sigma_{\text{min}}$ for sparse matrices at scale, which is essential for computing the QSVT phase factors $\phi$.
-Likewise, progress in quantum state sampling and observable estimation will be required to ensure that post-processing costs do not erode the theoretical speedups.
-By addressing these challenges, future research can help close the gap between theory and practice, ultimately advancing quantum linear solvers toward large-scale applications.
+An additional open challenge lies in efficient quantum state sampling and observable estimation, as classical post-processing costs must remain subdominant to preserve theoretical quantum speedups.
+Addressing these challenges is essential for narrowing the gap between theoretical quantum linear solvers and practical applications.